StefanoIncardone/kaylang/IDEAS.md

 ## Dynamic array (Lists)

-heap-allocated collections of a possibly unknown amount of elements:
+heap-allocated collections of a possibly unknown amount of items:

 ```kay
 # the question mark denotes a dynamic array, or a list